 - Home modifications

 If Pooled Trust funds are not properly invested or utilized, an individual’s public benefits could be interrupted or delayed.
-Trust assets used for expenses restricted by law can be counted as income.
-This would cause the individual to be disqualified from public benefits.
+Trust assets used for restricted expenses can be counted as income, causing the individual to be disqualified from public benefits.
 Examples include: